From Ellen McDowell, DBSK President Emeritus

 From its early days, volunteers became aware of the needs of the guests other than food.
 They began to offer boots and work-related clothing and to ask, “How can we help this person?”
 That was the beginning of our Assistance Program.
 Through trial and error, we learned that our focus was not to assist guests in chronic need and increase dependence but to do our best to lift them into independence.
 Thus, we devised the Big Three: State IDs, Birth Certificates and annual Bus Passes.

 Recently incarcerated persons have had such documents taken away.
 Homeless persons have often lost all documents, or they have been stolen.
 The price of a State ID is now $20, which might as well be $200 to a person in poverty.
 Without it, finding work or housing is nearly impossible.
 We have provided hundreds of State IDs, sought Birth Certificates, at varying costs, from almost every state in the Union.
-We have Bus Pass Application day where we provide annual bus passes (now $90) to needy guests, enabling him or her to seek employment, get to work regularly, make job interviews, get to Court or medical appointments without walking the length and breadth of the CU Community for widely spaced services.
-We have a Referral Assistance Program (RAP) office at Daily Bread, made possible originally by a grant from Presence Health, to which we invite representatives from as many agencies as are willing, to meet guests’ needs or to refer them.
+We accept bus pass applications towards the end of every month when we provide annual bus passes (now $60 each) to needy guests, enabling them to seek employment, get to work regularly, get to court or medical appointments without walking the length and breadth of the C-U community for widely spaced services.
+We have an Assistance Program that refers guests to over 100 other organizations in the community, and which invites representatives from many of those organizations to come to the Soup Kitchen to meet directly with our guests.

 Our Own Place